seinecle/mk99/docs/generated-html/subdir/localisation_temp_pdf.md

 //ST: !
 - Bitcoin: the currency for these transactions?
 - Torrent: The exchange platform for numeric goods?
-- Etherum: the platform where contracts are made and executed?
+- Ethereum: the platform where contracts are made and executed?

 //ST: !
 https://www.amazon.com/This-Machine-Kills-Secrets-Whistleblowers/dp/0142180491/ref=sr_1_1?ie=UTF8&qid=1508079962&sr=8-1&keywords=this+machine+kills+secrets[image:cypherpunks.png[align="center",title="This machine kills secrets by Andy Greenberg"]]

+== The end
+//ST: !

+Find references for this lesson, and other lessons, https://seinecle.github.io/mk99/[here].

+image:round_portrait_mini_150.png[align="center", role="right"][align="center", role="right"]
+This course is made by Clement Levallois.

+Discover my other courses in data / tech for business: https://www.clementlevallois.net

+Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] ls secrets by Andy Greenberg"]]

 == The end
 //ST: The end